Contemporary-Physicslab/TN2985/chapters/content.md

-# Course content & Final grade
+# Course content

-The course consist of an introduction to **measurement and uncertainty** combined with an introduction to **Python** and **two experiments**.
+The course consist of an introduction to **measurement and uncertainty** combined with an introduction to **Python** and **two introductory experiments**.
 For each experiment, you will write a paper.
 You are allowed to work together, however, your partner for the second experiment should be different from the person you worked with during the first experiment.
 This is due to the fact that an important aspect of the minor is that you will meet new people with different (educational) backgrounds.
 We want to stimulate this by forming new teams.

 The final grade for the course is calculated by: